 New Learning Together

 There are many ways to learn.
 With FNYF you can focus on one theme together with other interested students.
 It can be whatever, and you find for yourself how you work all together.
 Maybe through experiment, discussion, find work around town, go on learning trips, or whatever you want!...

 You will get a leader to help you along, but it is up to you and your group to do your own work together.

-Every fall and spring we sail out into the fjord in our own open sailboats we made at the school.
+Every fall and spring we go on a five-day trip with the whole school, sailing out into the fjord in our own open sailboats.
 Once we get to our island with sheep we gather those sheep all together for either slaughter in the fall, or to pluck the wool in the springs.
 As well as administering medicine and checking the population.
 The week is full of sailing, campfires, songs, and swimming in the fjord.
 We see eagles, and seals, eat crabs, fish and limpets, and we play games and go on little trips.